Weston Park Cancer Charity grant helps young patients to access clinical trials

 A Weston Park Cancer Charity grant of almost £90k has enabled more young people to access clinical trials, by funding the work of a Teenage and Young Adult (TYA) research nurse.

-Over the past two years, TYA research nurse Helen Trower has worked hard to promote the clinical trials available for young patients at Weston Park Cancer Centre.
+In her role, TYA research nurse Helen Trower has worked hard to promote the clinical trials available for young patients at Weston Park Cancer Centre.

 As well as furthering our understanding of cancer, clinical trials can support patients on an individual level as they allow participants to access cutting-edge treatments.